Public order and internal security in Japan: Legal process of arrest

 When a person is suspected of a crime, the police can hold him or her for up to three days before initiating an investigation.
 The police must obtain approval from the prosecutor's office for a ten-day investigation.
 If, after ten days, the police are not satisfied with the investigation, they may request an additional ten days from the prosecutor and a judge.
 These requests are rarely denied.
 Bail is rarely granted during this time, and only during extreme mitigating circumstances, as when a child or elder relative depends on the suspect for daily care.
 After the second ten-day period, the prosecutor must bring an indictment against the suspect or release him.
 Anybody can be arrested, and held for up to 23 days before being charged with a crime.

 When a suspect is arrested, he is informed of two rights, analogous to Miranda rights.
 The first is the right to remain silent.
 The second is the right to have an attorney at the trial.
 The suspect does not have the right to see an attorney before trial or have one present during interrogation sessions.
 If a suspect can not afford an attorney, one will be appointed for him (The Constitution of Japan, Section 37-3).

 Prosecutors in Japan do not generally go to trial unless they have overwhelming evidence of guilt.
 Because of this tendency, they decline to prosecute nearly a quarter of all cases.
 For those that go to trial, Japanese prosecutors hold a conviction record of about 98%.
 These patterns contribute to public perceptions of the infallibility of the police and the legal system, and the perception that if a person is arrested, he or she must be guilty of the crime.

-Penal system

-Officials involved in the criminal justice system are usually highly trained professionals interested in preventing crime and rehabilitating offenders.
-They are allowed considerable discretion in dealing with legal infractions and appear to deserve the trust and respect accorded to them by the general public.
-Constitutionally guaranteed rights of habeas corpus, protection against self-incrimination, and the inadmissibility of confessions obtained under duress are enforced by criminal procedures.

-The prison system is generally modern and conducted from the viewpoint of resocialization.
-Prisoners are treated on an individualized basis, and education is emphasized.
-Special attention is given to juvenile offenders, who are normally housed separately from adult prisoners.
-A well-organized parole and probation program employs numerous citizen volunteers.